hyperledger/fabric/docs/source/membership/membership.md

 The power of an MSP goes beyond simply listing who is a network participant or member of a channel.
-An MSP can identify specific roles an actor might play either within the range or the organization (trust domain) the MSP represents (e.g., MSP admins, members of an organization subdivision), and sets the basis for defining access privileges in the the context of a network and channel (e.g., channel admins, readers, writers).
+An MSP can identify specific roles an actor might play either within the range or the organization (trust domain) the MSP represents (e.g., MSP admins, members of an organization subdivision), and sets the basis for defining access privileges in the context of a network and channel (e.g., channel admins, readers, writers).
 The configuration of an MSP is advertised to all the channels, where members of the corresponding organization participate (in the form of a **channel MSP**).
-Peers, orderers and clients also maintain a local MSP instance (also known as **lLocal MSP**) to authenticate messages of members of their organization outside the context of a channel.
+Peers, orderers and clients also maintain a local MSP instance (also known as **Local MSP**) to authenticate messages of members of their organization outside the context of a channel.
 In addition, an MSP can allow for the identification of a list of